aayush4515/mobile-app-dev-course/README.md

 - Project 7: Water Tracker App
 A minimalistic app to track the number of glasses of water drank in a day.

+- Project 8: Planets
+A multi-page app that provides information about different planets in the solar system.
+Concepts Learned: Multipages, Routing, AppShell.xaml, TabBar, etc.

 (More projects will be added as the course progresses.)

 ---